pwighton/ci-qms/SOP-013--Change_Control_Procedure.md

 under [SOP-001: Design Controls Procedure](SOP-001--Design_Controls_Procedure.md)
 and approved under [SOP-005: Study Design Review Procedure](SOP-005--Study_Design_Review_Procedure.md).

-This procedure manages the complete change control process (impact assessment, approval, implementation) for all study modifications.
-It may use review criteria from SOP-005 to ensure consistent evaluation standards, but owns the full change management workflow from request to closure.
+This procedure manages the complete change control process (impact assessment, approval, implementation) for all study modifications after approval.
+It may use review  criteria from SOP-005 to ensure consistent evaluation standards, but this procedure owns the full change management workflow from request to closure.

 Changes identified through nonconformances, deviations, or CAPA activities are initiated through [SOP-010: Control of Nonconforming Clinical Investigation